luciancooper/system-font-paths/README.md

 ## About

-This package is a slimmed down version of [`fontmanager-redux`](https://github.com/Eugeny/fontmanager-redux).
+This package exports a single async function that returns an array containing the file paths of all locally installed fonts.
+It is a slimmed down version of [`fontmanager-redux`](https://github.com/Eugeny/fontmanager-redux).

 **Platforms**